Our Philosophy

 Values in Action

-Reducing the waste woven into the fabric of this industry has been a quiet passion since long before it was fashionable.
-What follows isn't a comprehensive sustainability report — it's a sincere and specific account of how these values show up at every gathering, one table at a time.
+Reducing the waste woven into the fabric of the events industry has been a guiding light throughout my career.
+What follows isn't a comprehensive sustainability report, it's a sincere and specific account of how these values show up at every gathering, one table at a time.
+As we are taught: Think global, act local.

 The food itself

 Maine's seasons are short and spectacularly generous, and the farmers who tend them are remarkable.
-All produce, dairy, and poultry comes exclusively from MOFGA Certified organic family farms tended by people whose names and faces are known, whose practices are trusted, and whose harvests shape every menu.
-In 2022, red meat was removed from our menus entirely — livestock's carbon footprint and its impact on land, water, and biodiversity made it an easy decision.
+All produce, dairy, and poultry comes exclusively from MOFGA Certified organic family farms stewarded by people whose names and faces are known, whose practices are trusted, and whose harvests shape every menu.
+In 2022, red meat was removed from my menus entirely.
+Livestock's carbon footprint and its impact on land, water, and biodiversity made it an easy decision.
 It has not been missed.
 In coastal Maine, the true stars are the seasonal produce and the harvests of the sea.

 Nothing wasted

-Menu design sessions are guided with food waste in mind — ensuring a genuine sense of bounty for your guests without excess.
-In the kitchen, every ingredient is fully honored: a less-than-perfect tomato becomes something caramelized and extraordinary, broccoli stems find their way into soups and slaws, shiitake stems become an earthy stock.
-Event leftovers are stored in paper containers for guests to take home, or in your own reusable containers at private residences.
+Menu design sessions are guided with food waste in mind ensuring a genuine sense of bounty for your guests without excess.
+In the kitchen, every ingredient is fully honored: a less-than-perfect tomato is caramelized, broccoli stems find their way into soups and slaws, shiitake stems infuse an earthy stock.
+Event leftovers are stored in paper containers for guests to bring home, or in clients’ reusable containers at private residences.
 All food scraps, paper towels, and napkins are composted through Garbage to Garden, whose compost in turn nourishes our farms.
-A small but deeply satisfying closing of the loop.

 A plastic-free kitchen

 Most professional kitchens run on plastic wrap, non-stick coatings, and disposable bags without a second thought.
 This is not how our meals are crafted.
 Every piece of cookware brought to your kitchen is stainless steel or cast iron.
 You'll find warm wooden spoons, glass Pyrex, and mason jars, never plastic containers, never plastic wrap, never non-stick surfaces.
 Dish soaps and cleaners are plant-based and petroleum-free.
 Sponges are made from vegetable cellulose.
 Ingredients arrive in reusable bags and cardboard boxes, and packaging-free or recyclable options are always chosen first.
-Eliminating plastic entirely isn't yet possible — but as better options emerge, they find their way into the chef kit.
+Eliminating plastic entirely isn't yet possible.
+As better options emerge, they find their way into my chef kit.

 Closer to home